sangwoojun/rv32emulator/README.md

 * r : Reads the value of the registers.
 Both register number and alas formats can be used, without space after 'r'. e.g., `rx0`, `rra`.
 A simple `r` with no trailing register name will print all registers
 * m : Reads memory values.
 Memory address prefixed with m (e.g., `m0x1000` or `m1024`) will print four bytes starting from that address.
 If you want to read more values, give the number of bytes as a parameger. e.g., `m0x1000 16`.
 * b : Set breakpoint. e.g., `b17` to set a breakpoint at source code line 17.
 The list of existing breakpoints can be seen with a simple `b` with no suffixes.
 Breakpoints can be removed with an uppercase `B`. e.g., `B16`.
+* l : `l` with no arguments will print the compiled hardware instructions (after translating pseudo-instructions), each with its line number from the original source file.

+## Caveats

+* Pseudo-instructions are not elegantly compiled, yet
+* Only one action per line supported!
+For example, comments and labels shoud go on their own line